In South Korea, IKEA opens biggest store to lure tiny households

 “I came because it’s inexpensive and useful, and I wanted to buy after seeing for myself,” said Woo Jin-sook, a 46-year old from Seoul.
 Woo said she took a day off work to be at the store’s opening.

 Among the 8,600 items on sale, some were modified for local tastes.
-The “super-single” bed, brought specifically for Korea, offers sleepers up to 40 centimeters more snooze width than a standard single bed.
+The “super-single” bed, brought specifically for Korea, offers sleepers up to 40 centimetres more snooze width than a standard single bed.

 Alongside its Swedish meatballs, the store’s restaurant offers kimchi bibimbap, a rice bowl mixed with the spicy South Korean staple side dish, and Korean barbecue.